rezkam/kashk/storage/README.md

 ## Overview

-This repository contains a basic key-value storage engine written in Go.
-The engine allows you to append key-value pairs to a file and read them back efficiently using an in-memory index.
+This repository contains a basic key-value persistent storage engine written in Go.
+The engine allows you to append key-value pairs to storage, delete them, and read them back efficiently using an in-memory index.

 ## Features

 - **Append Key-Value Pairs**: Efficiently appends key-value pairs to a storage file.
 - **Read Values by Key**: Quickly reads values from the storage file using a key.
+- **Delete Key-Value Pairs**: Efficiently deletes key-value pairs by marking them as tombstones in the storage file.
-- **Thread Safety**: Uses Go's `sync.RWMutex` for safe concurrent read and write access.
+- **Thread Safety**: Safe concurrent read and write access.
 - **Size-Rotated Data Files**: Automatically switches to a new data file when the current file exceeds a specified size limit.
-- **In-memory Indexing**: Utilizes an in-memory index to speed up data retrieval.
+- **In-memory Indexing**: Utilizes an in-memory index to speed up data retrieval and deletions.

 ## Getting Started